-By using thematic analysis software, human coders like Kate no longer have to code feedback.
+By using thematic analysis software, coders like Kate no longer have to code feedback.
 Instead, they can use their expertise to interpret the results and drive actions.

 Quantify customer feedback

 When we talk about quantitative customer feedback, metrics likeNet Promoter Score (NPS) often come to mind.
-And while NPS scores can be useful snapshots of customer sentiment, they don’t always tell the whole story.
+And while NPS scores can be useful snapshots of customer satisfaction, they don’t always tell the whole story.

-“This has made it much easier to get projects across the line, with hard data that we can use to measure success of an initiative. - says one Thematic user on G2 Crowd
+“This has made it much easier to get projects across the line, with hard data that we can use to measure success of an initiative." - says one Thematic user on G2 Crowd